atata-framework/atata.io/tutorials/verification-of-validation-messages/index.md

 ## Tests

 Now we can use all this stuff together.
 Let's create 3 tests for validation messages verification in `SignUpTests` class.

-### Verify Messages of Required Fields
+### Verify messages of required fields

 ![Sign Up page's required validation messages](signup-required-fields.png)